AmanPriyanshu/DCD-HAMS/README.md

 ### Audience:

 The target audience for this project are medical institutes and government bodies, which wish to understand pandemics quicker and in a more generalized manner, while maintaing individual privacy and lower logistical costs.
 The implementation, done for Covid-19, is one of the existing technologies/methodlogies used, however, DCD-HAMS is able to give some significant improvements to it.

+## Conclusion:

+Decentralized Cross Device Learning for Hierarchical Aggregation of Medical Symptoms, provides an efficient methodology for prominent symptom retreival during pandemics.
+With prominent target audience of this being the central government, we look up to them to look after the Privacy Control/Flow Governance of individuals participating in this project.
+Even so, we employ differential privacy and decentralized federated learning, both which are great tools towards input and output privacy.
+As for input verification, a locally managed, reputation scale can be created by the base aggregating administrative bodies, which could be used to improve the pre-existing RDFL algorithm.
+In the end, this project offers a novel methodology for symptom retreival in a pandemic setup, while require low over-head costs and privacy of clients.

+### Furture Work:

+* Homorphic Encryptions could be included to further improve privacy.
+* Output Verification could be included in the given setup